Uniswap: UNI token

 UNI is the governance token of the Uniswap protocol, enabling holders to participate in the platform's decentralized governance.
-Introduced in September 2020, UNI was distributed through an airdrop to early users of the platform and allocated to various stakeholders, including the development team, investors, and a community treasury.

 The token allows holders to propose and vote on protocol upgrades, changes to fee structures, and other governance-related matters.
 UNI operates on the Ethereum blockchain following the ERC-20 standard, ensuring compatibility with a wide range of decentralized applications.
 Its total supply is capped, with a scheduled release over several years to support ongoing development and ecosystem growth.